IRS Forms

 Part 2, the employee certification path

 You certify W‑2 or W‑2c on line 3, then you certify how you handled employee tax decreases on line 4 for adjustments or line 5 for claims.
 Choose the boxes that match your documentation, for example, you repaid and collected written statements, you obtained written consents to file on the employee’s behalf, or you are making an employer‑only correction when an employee cannot be located.
+You must check at least one box on line 4 for an adjustment, or line 5 for a claim, whenever overreported amounts are involved, or the IRS will not process the correction.
 Keep all statements and consents in your records, do not send them with the return.

 Important limit, you cannot use CT‑1X to claim a refund of Tier 1 Employee Additional Medicare Tax that was actually withheld from employees.
-You may correct only amounts that were not withheld.
+You may correct only amounts that were not withheld, Additional Medicare Tax that was actually withheld from an employee is recovered by that employee on their own Form 1040, not refunded on this form.

 A short employee notice you can adapt